odioski/XboxGameDev/README.md

 - Uses Microsoft's official GDK APIs and best practices
 - Targets Gaming.Xbox.Scorpio.x64 platform exclusively
 - Ready for Xbox console deployment and testing
+- Scorpio is the codename for the Xbox One X, originally released as the developer's Xbox One.
+During the moment, it came with free access to the Xbox One SDK which has MANY versions now than at the time of launch.
+This environment/sketchpad is built with GDK.